nathanpotter17/WebGPU-TS/README.md

 ## License

-WebGPU-TS is licensed under the ISC License.
+WebGPU-TS is licensed under the BSD 3-Clause License.